shaded-enmity/docker-hica/README.md

 ### Docs

-Versioned specification of all labels can be found in `docs/label.md`.
+Versioned specification of all labels can be found in [docs/label.md](docs/label.md).

-Guidelines for Dockerfiles can be found in `docs/dockerfile-guidelines.md`.
+Guidelines for Dockerfiles can be found in [docs/dockerfile-guidelines.md](docs/dockerfile-guidelines.md).

-__SELinux__ is currently unsupported (labeling needs to be fixed).
+SELinux usage is documented in [docs/selinux.md](docs/selinux.md)

 ### Examples